 As much as I love traditional basil pesto (try this version with a bit of arugula!), there is something special about a pesto made with sun-dried tomatoes.
 The sun-dried tomatoes are both sweet and savory and combined with Parmesan cheese and basil, it’s a delicious, fresh take on traditional pesto.

 Make a batch or two of this sun-dried tomato pesto and an easy dinner is never far away!
-My favorite way to use this pesto is in this Sun-Dried Tomato Pesto Pasta!
+My favorite ways to use this pesto is in this Sun-Dried Tomato Pesto Pasta and this Sun Dried Tomato Pesto Chicken!
 You can also stir it into cold pasta dishes (like pasta salad), use it as a spread for sandwiches, a topping for grilled chicken and so much more!

 WHY YOU’LL LOVE THIS RECIPE

 - Easy recipe that takes just minutes to make!

 - So many different uses from a dip, to pasta dishes to a topping to chicken and fish!